Child and Maternal Health

 The Baby & Me - Tobacco Free Program is a smoking cessation program which aims to reduce the use of tobacco products among women during and after their pregnancy.

-Healthy Mommy - Healthy Baby helps to reduce the number of low birth weight babies, infant deaths and sickness within the ethnic communities of Montgomery County.
+Moms & Babies First: Ohio’s Black Infant Vitality Program helps to reduce the number of low birth weight babies, infant deaths and sickness within the ethnic communities of Montgomery County.
 We also offer an education support group for expectant and new fathers, as well as experienced fathers.